LearnverseOrg/SPPU_IT_Study_Material/README.md

 ---

-**All SPPU IT study material has moved to [Learnverxe](https://learnverxe.com).**
+**All SPPU IT study material has moved to [Learnverse](https://learnverxe.com).**

 Join our Telegram community: [https://t.me/sppuinformationtechnology](https://t.me/sppuinformationtechnology)

 > This repository is now an archive.
-For the latest notes, PDFs and updates, please visit Learnverxe.
+For the latest notes, PDFs and updates, please visit Learnverxe.com